 The full governing body will review the establishment, terms of reference, constitution and membership of the complaints annually, as with any other committee.
-Governors are chosen in alphabetical order to serve on the Complaints Appeal Panel.
 The committee must have a Chair who is appointed either by the full governing body, or the committee.
 The governing body must appoint a clerk to the committee who must take minutes.
 Members of the committee, as established by the full governing body, have a right to attend the committee unless, for example, they have prior involvement as stated below.
 Governors should follow the procedures as outlined in the Governors handbook regarding committees (this term is inter-changeable with "panel").